 AAUW Lodi Vision Statement: To create educational leadership opportunities that empower women and girls with a strong focus on how today's actions will sow seeds for the future.

-2018-19 Theme and Goals: The theme this year is "Sowing seeds for the future."
+2019-20 Theme and Goals: The theme this year is "Show Them Who You Are."
 Our goals are to improve communication within the community and affiliate through the website, Facebook, and print media; to provide scholarships and financial assistance for women and girls; to provide a wide range of programs for members as well as the public; to ensure that the over-all mission and goals of AAUW are at the forefront of all we do and promote within the community; continue to grow in membership, involving all members in increasing diversity; and to engage all members in supporting equity for women and girls in all walks of life.
+The vision statement is to honor the battle and victory of suffragette sisters who went before us; to step up, let our presence be acknowledged, and our voices be heard in strong support of equity, education, and empowerment for women and girls.